 A High Salary Doesn't Guarantee A Skilled Hire

-Some business may think that they can offset some of their hiring concerns by offering a higher salary.
+Some businesses may think that they can offset some of their hiring concerns by offering a higher salary.
 The logic behind this being it will motivate more experienced and suitable candidates to apply.
 However, a lot of talented Product Managers will often refer to a role because of the responsibilities and career growth it offers.
-In addition to this, how the business functions, it's overall goals or visions, and brand culture are also factors that candidates take into consideration.
+In addition to this, how the business functions, its overall goals or visions, and brand culture are also factors that candidates take into consideration.
 This means that it almost becomes a double-sided interview process.

 An All-In-One Education

 The Product Manager, as a role is also something of a more unorthodox position, from a formal education standpoint.
 It's not as though there is a universally fixed definition as to what a Product Manager does and doesn't do, the types of products they encounter, or even what formal technical training they require.
 Depending on the sector and the business itself, the Product Manager can dip their toes into a wide array of departments like marketing or quality assurance!
 As such, candidates with a well-rounded personality, who have experience in many different areas are usually better suited to the role.

 Communication is key to a Product Manager.
 From a hiring standpoint, this can generate issues if the Hiring Manager doesn't fully understand what the role demands.
 Often Hiring Managers can get too bogged down in questions that may not adequately assess the Product Managers skills or personality.
 Alternatively, the Hiring Manager could just as easily fail to ask more specific, in-depth questions to determine a candidate's skill level.
 Ultimately unless the Hiring Manager understands what the role demands and likewise, what the company's needs are, the chances of hiring the perfect Product Manager are slim to none.